Is Bed Rotting Good for You

 How 'Bed Rotting' Impacts Sleep

-If you eat in your bed, spend a long time on your phone, and take inconsistent naps, it can eventually lead to difficulty beginning or maintaining sleep, as well as your brain's ability to shut down when you want to sleep.
+If you eat in your bed, spend a long time on your phone, and take inconsistent naps, it can eventually lead to difficulty beginning or maintaining sleep required for adults, as well as your brain's ability to shut down when you want to sleep.

 It is preferable to undertake these things in a comfortable location outside of the bedroom, and then return to your bed when ready to sleep.